You want smart political talk without the meltdowns?

 When you begin building the border wall, that's not going to be an easy lift either.

-And then when you start cleaning up the mess of Obama on foreign policy and Libya, the Middle East, repairing the damage with Israel, working, you know, to improve the abysmal human rights record in countries like Yemen and the UAE and Kuwait and Saudi Arabia.
+And then when you start cleaning up the mess of Obama on foreign policy and Libya, the Middle East, repairing the damage with Israel, working to improve the abysmal human rights record in countries like Yemen and the UAE and Kuwait and Saudi Arabia, that's going to be difficult.

-You know, then you have to deal with problems that Egypt is having and problems that Jordan is having.
+Then you have to deal with problems that Egypt is having and problems that Jordan is having.

-Then you have a Syrian refugee problem, and what do you do with victims of a civil war there?
+And what do you do with victims of a civil war there?

-And how do you stop the expansion of ISIS and how do we choke them off, especially their financial resources, especially if you don't want to engage on the ground in another foreign conflict, especially because America doesn't seem to have the stomach to actually begin a war with the goal of winning it before you leave.
+And how do you stop the expansion of ISIS and how do we choke them off, especially their financial resources, especially if you don't want to engage on the ground in another foreign conflict, especially because America doesn't seem to have the stomach to actually begin a war with the goal of winning it before you leave?

 How are we going to deal with other issues?